 The Capital District YMCA has extended care to cover “essential” workers.
 In addition to licensed health professionals, there are many other “essential” workers.
 For the complete list, please check here.
 Financial assistance is available – no family will be turned away from this program.
 This resource is available on a first-come, first-served basis.
 Please read the notice from the YMCA for more information.

 Brightside Up, Inc. is dedicated to providing resources to the community in order to improve the availability and quality of child care and to assist families in finding child care.
 As the local child care resource and referral agency (CCR&R) for New York’s Capital Region since 1989, Brightside Up provides these resources to Rensselaer County.
 Contact 518-426-7181 x306 & x315 if you are a first responder and need child care during the COVID-19 emergency.
 The capacity – per openings available – at this time they do not believe they will turn away any children.
 Ages 0-12.

-New York State has suspended the Grades 3-8 ELA and Math assessments this school year.
-Regents exams are not affected at this time.
+New York State has suspended the Grades 3-8 ELA and Math assessments this school year and the June administration of the Regents exams.

 Contacting counseling staff while classes are cancelled